aburahian/Emergency-Hotline/readme.md

 ## 4 What is Event Delegation in JavaScript?
 Why is it useful?
 - In the event delegation event add in the parent element and control all the children.
 It is very easy to use.

-## 5 What is the difference between preventDefault() and stopPropagation() methods?
+## 5 What is the difference between preventDefault( ) and stopPropagation() methods?
 - preventDefault() is used to stop submitting the form and reload the page.
-- stopPropagation() is used to stop bubbling up to parent elements.
+- stopPropagation() is used to stop bubbling up to parent elements .